-During the Sage Estimating install, if you choose to install SQL Server 2008 R2 Express from the Sage Estimating installation and setup DVD, the installation process automatically creates a new instance for you.
+During the Sage Estimating install, if you choose to install SQL Server 2008 R2 Express from the Sage Estimating installation and setup files, the installation process automatically creates a new instance for you.
 The default name for the instance is SAGE_ESTIMATING; however, you have the option of giving the instance any name you want.

-If you choose not to install SQL Server Express from the installation DVD but elect to create your own instance using an existing SQL Server installation, it must meet certain requirements.
-See "Modified Installation" on page 12" for more information.
+If you choose not to install SQL Server Express from the setup and installation files but elect to create your own instance using an existing SQL Server installation, it must meet certain requirements.
+See "Modified Installation" on page 13" for more information.